How to Become a Biological Technician

 Most biological technicians gain laboratory experience while in school.

 Biological technicians typically need a bachelor’s degree in biology or a closely related field.
 Most colleges and universities offer bachelor’s degree programs in the biological sciences.
+Some positions may be available to associate’s degree holders or those without a degree but who have biological laboratory experience.

 Biological science programs usually include courses in general biology, as well as in specific subfields such as ecology, microbiology, and physiology.
-In addition to taking courses in biology, students must study chemistry, mathematics, and physics.
+In addition to taking courses in biology, students must study chemistry, math, and physics.
 Computer science courses are helpful for learning how to model and simulate biological processes and for learning how to operate some laboratory equipment.

 Laboratory experience is important for prospective biological technicians, so students should take biology courses that emphasize laboratory work.